Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

     -   The server-side Audio Processing Module is running and ready to receive requests.
 -   **Normal Flow:**
 1. The Audio Processing Module (AudioProcessingService) receives the uploaded audio file and associated metadata (e.g., user ID, recording title, upload timestamp).
-2. The module validates the received audio file (e.g., checks file format, size - server-side limits) and saves it to Nhost Storage.
+2. The module validates the received audio file (e.g., checks file format, size - server-side limits) and saves it to a temporary local directory.
-3. The module queues the audio file for processing by sending a message to the RabbitMQ exchange (e.g., with routing key \`upload.audio\`).
+3. The module queues the audio file for upload and processing by sending a message to the RabbitMQ exchange (e.g., with routing key \\\`upload.audio\\\`).
+4. The \`NhostUploadListenerService\` consumes the message, uploads the file to Nhost Storage, and triggers subsequent processing steps.
-4. The module logs the receipt of the audio file and updates its processing status in the database.
+5. The module logs the receipt of the audio file and updates its processing status in the database.
 -   **Alternative Flows:**
     -   **A1.
 File validation failed:** If the received audio file fails validation (e.g., unsupported format, exceeds server-side size limit, corrupted file), the module logs an error, rejects the file, and may notify the user (via mobile app/web interface feedback) about the upload failure and reason.
     -   **A2.
 Queueing failure:** If there is an issue queueing the audio file for processing (e.g., queue service unavailable, queue full), the module logs an error and may implement retry mechanisms or notify system administrators.